 Peter had been influenced by Richard Dawkins’ concept of “selfish gene” as the idea of a code that is passed on unconsciously through generations.
 The eventual design Whispers of 10,000 Generations featured the landscape of Abruzzo, beatific profiles of a man and woman, and a visual reverberation suggesting historical resonances.

 Peter was mindful of the tagging threat.
 He identifies a hostility from taggers to muralists who are seen as conforming to the system.
 Peter featured the names of the taggers who he had to paint over: “I wanted to recognise the efforts of the graffiti crew.
-I wanted to recognise the efforts of the previous artists.
 It’s not an easy task to scale the scaffold of a building or roll the letters “jovemouse” across a 25-metre wall whilst having to watch your back for authorities.”

 Peter was paid for his work in instalments and was also given training in the use of a crane.
 He has also now adorned the design with his own “tag”, a signature and Instagram handle, which has attracted him more work.

-The Abruzzo mural may well be an example of “hipster capitalism”, produced by an artist who gave creative agency to a declining trade.
+The Abruzzo mural may well be an example of “hipster capitalism”, produced by an artist who began by investing creative agency in the redundant trade of signwriting.
 But it also fills the void of public art in a time of neoliberalism, where government is more focused on administration than community.
 It demonstrates how capital can offer creative possibilities, provoking a series of reactions that combine to a lively local dialogue.